Roberto Hernández Center

 Who does the RHC serve?

-The RHC primarily serves Latino undergraduate students at UWM, however all students are welcome!
+The RHC primarily serves Latinx undergraduate students at UWM, however, all students are welcome!

 What services are available to me in the RHC?

 - Free Printing (5 pages per day per student)